Concerns as Bloomsburg University students return to town

 They are urging students to wear masks, setting aside more than 70 rooms for quarantining students with symptoms of COVID, and having a dedicated testing site on campus.

-"We are limiting who they can interact with if they're in a residence hall, they have to stay in their pod so to speak and really limit who they are socially interacting with, and the events and activities that we will do will be scaled down, and all require masking and social distancing," said Diana Rogers-Adkinson, Bloomsburg University Provost.
+"We are limiting who they can interact with if they're in a residence hall, they have to stay in their pod, so to speak, and really limit who they are socially interacting with, and the events and activities that we will do will be scaled down, and all require masking and social distancing," said Diana Rogers-Adkinson, Bloomsburg University provost.

 People who live and own businesses in town said this is a difficult situation.
 They welcome the business those students bring to the area but are worried about their own and their family's health, too.

 "I know that our town relies in their business tremendously, tremendously.
 So it is a Catch-22.
 I mean, a lot of our businesses aren't even at full capacity," said Coladonato.

-Bloomsburg police are also issuing warnings to students: urging them to wear masks in town, prohibiting off-campus gatherings of more than 25 people, and banning parties, too.
+Bloomsburg police are also issuing warnings to students, urging them to wear masks in town, prohibiting off-campus gatherings of more than 25 people, and banning parties.

 "Students can expect fines, and if they chose to be repeat offenders, they will be referred to the university code of conduct as well, there are expectations of being good citizens both on and off-campus," said Rogers-Adkinson.